home-assistant/home-assistant.io/sass/inuitcss/README.md

 inuit.css is, by design, a very design-free framework.
 This means that the style and design of your site is left entirely up to you (as it should be).
-Because inuit.css gives you lots of customisable foundations, you need to add the final layer: UI.
+Because inuit.css gives you lots of customizable foundations, you need to add the final layer: UI.

 How you go about this step is largely left up to you, but it is common practice